-Picture It: The Best Golden Girls Merch on Amazon - E!
+Picture It, The Ultimate Golden Girls Gift Guide - E!
 Online

 The Golden Girls Any Way You Slice It Retro Trivia Card Game

 How deep is your love for Blanche, Sophia, Dorothy and Rose?
 Test your obsession with this trivia game, with the objective of collecting pieces of "cheesecake" for your knowledge of all things Girls.
-And it's good for two to four players, with 200 trivia cards that'll put you through your paces.

-Golden Girls Shirt Adult Squad Goals Photo T-Shirt
+Golden Girls 'Squad' Short-Sleeve T-Shirt

 Taylor Swift may have popularized the concept of a Girl Squad, but this crew has been at it since '85.
 Celebrate history by wearing this tee featuring the originators of Squad Goals.
-Made of 100% cotton, this tee is offered in men's sizing, making for a looser, more relaxed fit, ensuring there's always room for more cheesecake.
+This tee is offered in men's sizing, making for a looser, more relaxed fit, ensuring there's always room for more cheesecake.

 My Pen15 Club Sophia Petrillo Celebrity Prayer Candle